AIAUSA/Superbowl/index.md

   block: sponsors
 - template: tickets
   block: prices
-  content: 'Tickets will be available to purchase online September 1, 2020.
+  content: 'Tables will be available to purchase online September 1, 2020.
 To purchase
-    tables, please call 800-416-9472 to charge by phone OR send a check payable to Athletes in Action to: 2021 Super Bowl Breakfast.
+    tables now, please call 800-416-9472 to charge by phone OR send a check payable to Athletes in Action to: 2021 Super Bowl Breakfast.
 4401 W. Kennedy Blvd, 3rd floor Tampa, FL 33609.
 Please note that tables are not tax-deductible and cannot be paid for from an NCF fund.'
 - template: gallery
   block: gallery
 - template: committee